Inside the Dubai Desert Conservation Reserve (DDCR)

 The conservation programme reintroduced the Arabian oryx after near-extinction in the 1970s, lifted the sand gazelle from a residual population to a stable herd, and is the reason MacQueen's bustard still overwinters in Dubai.
 Every visit funds the next stage.

-Platinum Heritage, the founding operator of the DDCR
+The founding operator of the DDCR

 Al Maha Resort and overnight stays inside the DDCR